Swiss authorised representatives for medical device manufacturers (CH-REP)

 What happens with Procedure Packs and Systems?

 Assemblers of medical device kits that correspond to the definition of Procedure Packs, per Article 2(10) of the EU MDR, or Systems, per Article 2(11) of the EU MDR, also need to appoint a Swiss Authorised Representative, per Article 51 §5 of the MedDO.
-The “grace period” was the same as that for Class I medical devices and has already expired (see: When do foreign manufacturers need to take action?).
-The MedDO does not provide any further details on the implications.
-Neither has Swissmedic provided guidance on its expectations yet.
-For example:
+This might come as a surprise to non-EEA Procedure Pack or System producers because there is no similar requirement at the EU level.

 How is other EU legislation that might be relevant for medical devices affected by the MRA?

-Similar to the situation of medical devices and IVDs, it is safe to surmise that as long as the EU legal act in the scope of Annex 1 of the MRA does not change, the mutual recognition remains valid because the MRA has not been withdrawn.
+Similar to the situation of medical devices and IVDs, as long as the EU legal act in the scope of Annex 1 of the MRA does not change, the mutual recognition remains valid because the MRA has not been withdrawn.

 Annex 1 of the MRA covers the following product sectors:

 Out of these, some might apply to medical devices beyond Chapter 4, e.g. machinery, personal protective equipment, radio equipment, equipment for use in potentially explosive atmospheres, and it is important for foreign manufacturers to monitor any upcoming changes that might entail the repeal of the existing EU legislative acts.
 The next one to be affected might be the Machinery Directive (i.e. Dir.
-2002/46/EC), as there is a EU Commission proposal for a new Regulation.
-There is no information for now as to how Switzerland will prepare for it.
+2002/46/EC), which shall be replaced by the new Regulation (EU) 2023/1230 in January 2027.
+If by then the MRA is not reinstated, Swiss Authorised Representatives will also be required under this new regulation.

 What actions do foreign manufacturers need to take on the Swiss market?